The local theta correspondence and the local Gan-Gross-Prasad conjecture for the symplectic-metaplectic case: Introduction

 In the proof of Prasad's conjecture, we need to know $\iota_{\w_0}\circ\iota_\w^{-1}$ for two Whittaker data $\w$ and $\w_0$ of $\Sp(W_{2n})$ or $\SO(V_{2n+2})$.
 By Kaletha \cite{Ka1}, it is known for the local Langlands correspondence for quasi-split symplectic and special orthogonal groups.
 However, in the local Langlands correspondence proposed by Vogan, certain issues arise.

 We explain these issues in more general setting.
 Let $G$ be a quasi-split connected reductive group over a non-archimedean local field $F$ of characteristic zero.
-A pure inner twist of $G$ is a pair $(G', \psi, z)$, where $G'$ is an algebraic group over $F$, $z\in Z^1(F,G)$ and
+A pure inner twist of $G$ is a pair $(G', \psi, z)$, where $G'$ is an algebraic group over $F$, $z\in Z^1(F,G)$ is a $1$-cocycle, and